myrne/jumpstart-black-coffee/readme.md

 Notes on proper placeholders values:

-* `github-ownername` -- either the same as `github-username`, or your github organization name.
+* `github-ownername` -- will be used for the github repository url.
+Set it either to the same as `github-username`, or to the name of a github organization you are a member of.
 * `module-is-private` -- either the string `true` or the string `false`.
 Jumpstart does not know about booleans.
 If you give it any other value (e.g. leave it blank), you'll end up with invalid json in the generated files.

 After creating a new project it's recommended you run the following command once:

 ### Initalizing the new project

+Go to your newly created project directory.

 ```
 make jumpstart